AreFrode/GEO9300_project/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) for for details.
+This repository is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) for for details.

 ## Contact

 - **Authors**: Mats Ippach, Are Frode Kvanum
 - **Email**: m.r.ippach@geo.uio.no, arefk@met.no

-*Last updated: September 2025*
+*Last updated: November 2025*